ItxKnight/ItxKnight/README.md

 - Hi, I’m @ItxKnight
 - About Me: ItxKnight owns CMCS (a minecraft server) and develops it!
 ItxKnight’s hobbies are vid. games, track, and piano.
-He lives in Midwest America and is learning code and staff skills in ᴍᴄ!
+He lives in Midwest America and is learning code and management skills!
 - I’m looking to collaborate on CMCS to develop the server into something greater!
 - How to reach me ... https://discord.gg/cx5zEm2tA4
 - Pronouns: ...
 He/Him